21 free (or very cheap) ways to sprinkle joy for kids over half term

 Billing itself as a 'free planetarium', the Star Walk 2 app is available on Apple or Android.
 Point your mobile skyward to reveal the names of stars and constellations, galaxies, asteroids and more.
 You can even let the app access your camera, so you get an augmented-reality overlay showing what's what.
 The app also gives info on whatever you spot, so kids will know their meteor shower from their Milky Way in no time.

-While this works best in the evenings, if the kids can't stay up late enough you can use it in the daytime too – even if you can't spot the stars, you can see where they should be.
+While this works best in the evenings, you can use it in the daytime too – even if you can't spot the stars, you can see where they should be.
 It'll even help you spot the sun if the weather's not co-operating.